 Pathogenic organisms: describe common infectious agents in terms of epidemiology, pathogenesis and antimicrobial susceptibility/resistance

-Drugs: students are expected to have familiarity with commonly used antimicrobials.
+Drugs: resident is expected to have familiarity with commonly used antimicrobials.
 Newer and less commonly used agents and multidrug therapeutic strategies may be discussed during the rotation.

 **Please note that scheduled therapeutic discussions on select topics mentioned above will be confirmed at the start of the rotation and other items may be discussed informally according to the resident’s area(s) of interest/need for learning and the type of patients who are seen during the rotation.
 These topics will generally be preceded by assigned readings.Demonstrate understanding of the following patient-related non-therapeutic knowledge as it pertains to the patients encountered in the rotation: